Kathryn Bigelow: Other ventures

+Artistry

 Bigelow has a shifting relationship with Hollywood and its conventional film standards and techniques.
 Her work "both satisfies and transcends the demands of formula to create cinema that's ideologically complex, viscerally thrilling, and highly personal".
-She has had success with conventional Hollywood cinema techniques as well as creating her own unique style that pushes against mainstream conventions.
 Social issues of gender, race, and politics are entrenched in her work of all genres.

 While her films are often categorized in the action genre, she describes her style as an exploration of "film's potential to be kinetic".
-Her frequent action sequences are unique because of her use of "purpose-built" camera equipment to create mobile shots that are distinctive and indicative of the physicality of her work.
+She often uses "purpose-built" camera equipment to create mobile shots.
 In many of her films, such as The Hurt Locker, Point Break, and Strange Days, she has used mobile and hand-held cameras.